BertVerrycken/BERT/README.md

 # BERT
 Bit-Efficient Replicator Tech for X, Y, Z axis motor control (3D printers)

+Open Source license: MIT (except for VUnit).

+1. Dependencies

+SHELL

+bashrc on macos (one can add more shells, it is needed to setup directory and path).
+In the project bin directory I link to the macos specific files, so one could have another os and replace the links.

+HDL

+VHDL (currently)
+Systemverilog (planned)
+Every unit will have both a VHDL and verilog variant that need to be kept in sync.

+VUnit

+It is licensed under Mozilla Public License v2.0.
+Install: search for vunit getting started on the internet.

+2. HOWTO

+setup.bash

+3. GOAL

 Open source development of the digital circuit desciption in both VHDL and verilog (systemverilog).
 Every source file has a VHDL and a verilog equivalent for training and educational purposes.